-But first a warning: reading these academic papers may require a strong computer science background and they are usually more complicated than the SQL Server documentation, books or blogs we read every day.
+But first a warning: these papers are usually more complicated than the SQL Server documentation, books or blogs we read every day and, in some cases, may require a strong computer science background to understand them.
 In addition, there are dozens or even hundreds of these articles, covering more than 40 years of query optimization research.
 Although I cannot list all the ones I have read I can definitely give you a way to get started so you can continue with the topics that may interest you.

 Research papers reference other papers in the text and you can find the referenced paper details at the end of each article, so if you are interested in one particular area you can go and read that paper directly.
 By following other listed sources, which will also have additional references, you could find an almost unlimited source of information.

-Although research papers usually focus on a specific area or problem you can get started by reading a few articles which are a more general overview before trying to read more specific topics.
+Although these papers usually focus on a specific area or research problem you can get started by reading a few articles which are a more general overview before trying to read more specific topics.
 Some of these papers to get started are:

 An Overview of Query Optimization in Relational Systems by Surajit Chaudhuri